 Dark chocolate is loaded with nutrients that can positively affect your health.

-Made from the seed of the cocoa tree, it is one of the best sources of antioxidants on the planet.
+Made from the seed of the cacao tree, it’s one of the best sources of antioxidants you can find.

-Studies show that dark chocolate (not the sugary crap) can improve health and lower the risk of heart disease.
+Studies show that dark chocolate can improve your health and lower the risk of heart disease.

-If you buy quality dark chocolate with a high cocoa content, then it is actually quite nutritious.
+If you buy quality dark chocolate with a high cocoa content, then it’s quite nutritious.

 It contains a decent amount of soluble fiber and is loaded with minerals.

-- It also has plenty of potassium, phosphorus, zinc and selenium.
+In addition, it has plenty of potassium, phosphorus, zinc, and selenium.

 Of course, 100 grams (3.5 ounces) is a fairly large amount and not something you should be consuming daily.
-All these nutrients also come with 600 calories and moderate amounts of sugar.
+These nutrients also come with 600 calories and moderate amounts of sugar.